 Required Coursework 44 credits

 Elective Coursework 6 credits

 Clinical Education 7 credits

 Total Credits 57 credits

+Total Credits 57 o

 In order to qualify for graduation, students must demonstrate competency by:

 - a) Completing program requirements. - b) Passing a summative assessment which can be waived with a passing score on the PRAXIS examination.
 Otherwise students must take a comprehensive exam.